apache/airflow/docs/scheduler.rst

 Scheduler
 ==========

-The Airflow scheduler monitors all tasks and all DAGs, and triggers the task instances whose dependencies have been met.
+The Airflow scheduler monitors all tasks and all DAGs and triggers the Task instances whose dependencies have been met.
 Behind the scenes, it spins up a subprocess, which monitors and stays in sync with a folder for all DAG objects it may contain, and periodically (every minute or so) collects DAG parsing results and inspects active tasks to see whether